VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

     client_name = result.user.name
     client_oauth_id = result.user.id

-    # Check if user in database with this oauth login already exists
+    # Check if user in database with this OAuth login already exists
     lookup = {db_oauth_key: client_oauth_id}
     user = User.objects(**lookup).first()

-    # Should only enter this block if adding another oauth to account
+    # Should only enter this block if adding another OAuth to the account
     # in user settings
     if current_user.is_authenticated:
-        # Oauth method is already linked to an account, do nothing
+        # OAuth method is already linked to an account, do nothing
         if user:
             flash(
                 f"That {oauth_client} account is already linked with an account. "